SamuelmdLow/cityfinder/README.md

 This was made for my IB Computer Science IA, so the documentation is attached as well the database and scripts.

+The edit history will look weird because a lot of this was made in my school accounts private repository (then I had to import it)